EdSpurrier/Cortex/README.md

-# Portfolio Project
+# Cortex Project

 ## Overview

-Welcome to the Portfolio Project, a microfrontend-based application designed to showcase a modular approach to web development.
+Welcome to the Cortex Project, a microfrontend-based application designed to showcase a modular approach to web development.
 This project is structured using Git submodules, allowing each segment of the application to be developed and maintained independently.

 ## Modules